-In a previous post, we demonstrated how to access user passwords in DVWA by exploiting its SQL Injection vulnerability.
-This time, we will introduce sqlmap, a powerful and user-friendly tool that automates the SQL injection exploitation process, allowing us to dump entire databases easily.
+In the previous post, we demonstrated how to access user passwords in DVWA by exploiting its SQL Injection vulnerability.
+This time, we’ll use sqlmap, a powerful and easy to use tool that automates the SQL injection exploitation process, allowing us to dump entire databases with minimal effort.

-n the previous post, we guessed that the column in the “users” table containing passwords was called “password”.
+In the previous post, we guessed that the column in the users table containing passwords was called password.
 However, if our guess had been incorrect, we would have needed to inject a UNION SQL query on the information schema database of the DBMS to retrieve the tables and columns of the targeted database.
 This process differs for each DBMS and can be time-consuming.
 Fortunately, sqlmap automates this process and more.

-First, we start by intercepting the HTTP request of the SQL injection form using Burp and saving it to a request file.
-We then pass this file to sqlmap, which detects the injectable parameters that it can inspect for SQL injections:
+First, we’ll start by intercepting the HTTP request of the SQL injection form using Burp and saving it to a request file.
+Then we’ll pass this file to sqlmap, which will detect the injectable parameters that it can inspect for SQL injections:

 To start using sqlmap, we need to provide it with the request file we saved earlier.
 Sqlmap can automatically parse the file and detect parameters that may be vulnerable to SQL injection: